ionos-cloud/module-ansible/docs/api/managed-backup/backupunit.md

 # backupunit

-This is a simple module that supports creating or removing vDCs.
-A vDC is required before you can create servers.
+This is a simple module that supports creating or removing Backup Units.
 This module has a dependency on ionos-cloud &gt;= 6.0.0

 ## Example Syntax